No. 7 Maryland dominates Iowa to repeat as tourney champ

 “I’m really, really proud of our team,” Czinano said.
 “I don’t think very many people ever thought we’d make it to a championship game.”

-The fifth-seeded underdogs had to win three games in as many days to play for a fourth consecutive day against one of the best teams in the country.
+The fifth-seeded Hawkeyes had to win three games in as many days to play for a fourth consecutive day against one of the best teams in the country.

-“I’m not disappointed with the effort this weekend,” Iowa coach Lisa Bluder said. “(Maryland is) such an offensive juggernaut.”
+“I’m not disappointed with the effort this weekend,” Bluder said. “(Maryland is) such an offensive juggernaut.”

 The Hawkeyes shot 53% from the field, but couldn’t stop Maryland’s offense, whether it was trying to defend strong drives to the rim, getting back in transition, or not extending enough on the perimeter to prevent 3-pointers.
 The Terps seemingly did whatever they wanted.